moorepants/BicycleDAQ/README.rst

 Citation
 ========

-If you make use of this data we kindly request that you cite our work, either [Moore2012]_, the data DOI, and/or other relevant references.
+If you make use of this software we kindly request that you cite our work, either [Moore2012]_, the relevant DOI, and/or other relevant references.

 Dependencies
 ============